Trim, County Meath: Trim Vintage and Veteran Car Show

 An annual classic car show takes place in Trim every July, Trim Veteran and Vintage Rally has been running since 1985.
 It started in a small yard on Loman Street with just 1 car.
 The founder, Norman Pratt, along with his hand-picked committee, were determined to expand the show, approached the Roundtree family who allowed the Porch Fields to be used on the day.
 The committee included secretary Ms. Iris Wilson, PRO Frank Dempsey, Billy Wilson, and George Douglas.
 It has grown each year since then and there are now in excess of 500 cars and motorcycles on show.
 Visitors to the show can also try their hand at archery with Athboy Archery Club.
 The archery has always been a big success at the fair.

 Trim Haymaking Festival

-Trim Haymaking Festival is held in the town every mid-June.
+Trim Haymaking Festival, run by Scurlogstown Olympiad CLG, is held in the town on the third Sunday of June.
 The Porchfields, an amenity space rich in historic value, are home to a fair, market, and cultural displays.
 The main event is the traditional making of the first hay of the year by hand and by old-style machinery.
-Visitors to the show can also try their hand at archery with Athboy Archery Club.
-The archery has always been a big success at the fair.
+Visitors to the show can also see a replica village, Blacksmith, Tinsmith and take part in the ever popular Fathers Day competition.
+Hudson's Fun Fair and the music is also a huge attraction.
+All monies collected on the day, excepting costs, goes to local charities in October/November every year.